logzly. Tech Unplugged

 Just as you schedule meetings, schedule “offline” blocks.
 A 30‑minute walk without any screen, a dinner without phones, or a Sunday morning reading session can reset your brain.
 Treat these blocks as non‑negotiable appointments.

-I set a “no‑screen” rule from 8 pm to bedtime.
+I instituted a “no‑screen” rule from 8 pm to bedtime.
 The first week was tough, but I started sleeping better and woke up feeling more refreshed.
 The extra time also gave me space to plan my day without the usual scroll‑through of endless feeds.

 Step 8: Review and Adjust Monthly